Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Methods

-It should be noted that the flow waveforms are determined by extracting five flow waveforms from the 4D-MRI image that lie in close proximity on the centerline and are within a straight section of the vessel.
+\hot{where $n=4$.
+See supplement for a complete description.} It should be noted that the flow waveforms are determined by extracting five flow waveforms from the 4D-MRI image that lie in close proximity on the centerline and are within a straight section of the vessel.
 These waveforms are averaged to create a representative flow waveform.